NewPZP/mybooklet/02 英语学习/00 雅思真题/03 Staying at home.md

 4. I enjoyed drawing and painting.
 Art was a big part of my childhood, and I loved expressing myself through colors and shapes.
 I had a dedicated space for my art projects at home.
 Besides drawing, I also enjoyed making crafts and DIY projects.
 These activities allowed me to be creative and have fun.

 5. I frequently played outside in the backyard.
-Whether it was climbing trees, playing catch, or riding my bike, I loved being active and exploring the outdoors.
-It was a carefree and adventurous time.
-I also enjoyed playing with my pets.
+Whether it was climbing trees, playing catch, or riding my bike, <b><u>I loved being active and exploring the outdoors</u></b>.<b><u> It was a carefree and adventurous time.</u></b> I also enjoyed playing with my pets.
 Spending time with them was always a highlight of my day.

 ### 5. Would you like to stay at home a lot in the future?